 How many alleles are in a gene?

-As genes are found in more than one version, a living organism can have two of the same alleles of a gene or two different alleles.
+Two – A living organism can have two of the same alleles of a gene or two different alleles.

 - Co-dominance and Multiple Alleles Based on Blood Group System